 Having good suspension provides smooth strolling over uneven terrain, just like in your car.
 Most joggers offer shocks on the rear wheels to help prevent baby from jarring bumps in the road and to make the whole experience more enjoyable.
 Most true jogging products will have excellent suspension.
 Historically, BOB strollers set the standard for great jogging products, in part because they have an impressive adjustable suspension that can be altered depending on the type of terrain you are going over and the weight of your child.
-Not to be outdone, the Thule Urban Glide 2 and Glide 2 options and the Burley Solstice also have nice rear wheel suspension (though they aren't adjustable).
+Not to be outdone, the Thule Urban Glide 2 and Glide 2 options also have nice rear wheel suspension (though they aren't adjustable).
 The Thule Chariot Cross 2 also has adjustable suspension similar to the BOB strollers.

 What kind of suspension to consider will depend on how often you plan to run and the kind of surfaces you plan to run on.
 In short, the rougher the ground, the better the suspension should be.
 Many of the cheaper models in our review did not have individual shocks, which leads us to believe that the manufacturers don't really expect you to run with them.
 Our Best Value winner, the Baby Trend Expedition, is a good example of this.
 Its lack of shocks and adjustable tracking make it a poor choice for serious runners, but its other features make it good for moving over uneven surfaces.